-Senator Bernard Sanders has become an internet media sensation at the age of 69.
+A Senator Sanders speech has become an internet media sensation, with the veteran Senator now at the age of 69.
 His speech in the Senate on Friday became a rolling marathon, not just for its public speaking but also for its twitter updates.

 But, he noted, he would speak as long as possible.
 That’s the essence of the filibuster.

 It’s an internet sensation.
 But it’s not a record.
 That record sits with the late Senator Strom Thurmond.
 As Democrat Senator for South Carolina his 1957 speech in the Senate went on for 24 hours and 18 minutes.
 That’s right.
 A 24 hour speech!